thomaslango/Slicer-Liver/paper.md

 from a resection plan in a compact form, interpretable by clinical experts, are needed.

-In response to these challenges, the SLiverLiver project aims to support three research objectives:
+In response to these challenges, the SlicerLiver project aims to support three research objectives:
 1) Apply geometric modeling and artificial intelligence to generate resection plans suitable for complex cases, such